swiftlang/swift-package-manager/Documentation/Registry.md

 - _Version Number_:
   An identifier for a package release in accordance with the [Semantic Versioning Specification (SemVer)][SemVer].
+- _Precedence_:
+  The ordering of version numbers relative to each other as defined by the [Semantic Versioning Specification (SemVer)][SemVer].

 ## 3. Conventions